-Students are encouraged to consult with their academic advisors or Academic Program Coordinators (APCs) to discuss whether they are eligible for a leave of absence and how to request it.
+Students are encouraged to consult with their academic advisors to discuss whether they are eligible for a leave of absence and how to request it.
 In addition, students should consult with the Financial Aid and Business Offices to discuss financial implications for students placed on leave and for those failing to return after the 180-day leave period.